ltebs-polimi/AY2122_II_Project-5/README.md

 This section of code deals with establishing a connection between pc and bluetooth module, visualizing the data sampled in real-time, and producing csv files following a specific sampling protocol, which are further used to train the machine learning module.
 It follows a description of the most important subsections of code, but the code has been commented throughout for clarity.
 #### $Serial$ $interface$
-This subsection is devoted to scanning all serial ports and creating a list used in the drowp down menu.
+This subsection is devoted to scanning all serial ports and creating a list used in the dropdown menu.
 #### $Serial$ $Worker$
-The **Serial Worker** class handles the connection with the bluetooth module by estabilishing a connection with desired serial port (selectable in a drop down menu), reading data from desired serial port from start (S) to end (E) tokens as soon as the Start button is pressed, **storing iteratively** the read lines in the data object and saving them at the end of the protocol in a single csv file.
+The **SerialWorker** class handles the connection with the bluetooth module by establishing a connection with the desired serial port (selectable in a drop down menu), reading data from this port from start (S) to end (E) tokens as soon as the Start button is pressed, **storing iteratively** the read lines in the data object and saving them at the end of the protocol in a single csv file.
 It's also responsible for sending char data on the serial port and closing the serial port before closing the app.
 #### $Graphic$ $interface$
 This sub-section of code deals with creating the window used by all the plot widgets and the various buttons.